-The human eye has several inherent protectors, including the bony orbit that covers most of the eye; anatomical structures on the anterior portion of the eve; and accessory structures, such as the evebrows, eyelids, and eyelashes.
+The human eye has several inherent protectors, including the bony orbit that covers most of the eye; anatomical structures on the anterior portion of the eye; and accessory structures, such as the eyebrows, eyelids, and eyelashes.
 According to data from the U.S. Nationwide Emergency Department Sample (NEDS), an estimated 128.9 million emergency department visits occurred in 2010, including more than 1.9 million eye-related visits, indicating that 646.7 emergency department visits per 100,000 population are related to eye injuries [99].
 According to the AAO, about 2.4 million eye injuries occur each year, of which 35% are in persons 18 to 45 years of age [5].
-The National Institute for Occupational Safety and Health reports that about 2,000 workers sustain job-related eye injuries every day that require medical treatment [1].
+The National Institute for Occupational Safety and Health reports that about 2,000 workers sustain job-related eve injuries every day that require medical treatment and estimates that nearly 90% of these injuries can be prevented or severity lessened by using proper eye protection [1].
 The prompt and accurate diagnosis and treatment of eye injuries is essential for preserving vision, especially among children, for whom eye injuries are the leading cause of monocular blindness [100].
-Minor eye injuries are also a healthcare burden, leading to loss of productivity, decreased quality of life, and increased health costs [15].
-The NEDS data also show that the average charge per eye-related emergency department visit was more than \$900; the total charge for all eyerelated visits was nearly \$1.72 billion [99].
+Minor eye injuries are also a healthcare burden, leading to loss of productivity, decreased quality of life, and increased health costs [6].
+The NEDS data also show that the average charge per eye-related emergency department visit was more than \$900; the total charge for all eye-related visits was nearly \$2 billion [99].

-Most individuals with an eye injury are first seen at an emergency department, and a private physician's office is the second most frequent setting for the initial treatment of eye injuries (39%) [101].
+Nearly 50% of individuals with an eye injury are first seen at an emergency department, and a private physician's office is the second most frequent setting for the initial treatment of eye injuries [101].
 Thus, healthcare professionals in an office setting should be knowledgeable about the types of eye injuries that can occur, about which injuries can be treated in the primary care setting and which need immediate referral, and about how to effectively treat eye injuries.
 Primary care clinicians also have an important role in educating patients about eye safety.

 Eye injuries cover a spectrum of severity, from corneal abrasions caused by minor trauma (e.g., vigorous rubbing or fingernails) to high-velocity penetrating injuries and injuries that cause sudden loss of vision.
-Nearly half (49%) of all eye injuries in the emergency department are superficial injury of the cornea; other common types of eye injury have been laceration of skin of the evelid and around the eye, unspecified bruise of the eye, bruise of orbital tissues, and other specified open wound of the ocular adnexa [4].
+Corneal abrasions are the most common eye injury treated in the emergency department, followed by foreign body in the external eye.
+Other injuries include laceration of skin of the eyelid and around the eye, unspecified bruise of the eye, bruise of orbital tissues, and other specified open wound of the ocular adnexa) [101].
 The rates of eye injury, as well as the causes of injury, vary according to patient demographics.
 Understanding the populations at greatest risk of injury and the types of injuries incurred in distinct populations can help clinicians and other healthcare professionals to better target education and prevention strategies.